 As self-published authors, we’ll need to understand how people will be using and interacting with our writing in a voice technology future.
 Here are some ways this could affect us, and some ways to start readjusting your thinking so that you don’t become irrelevant.

 It’s sounds like a good idea to promote sales of your self published books during the holidays, right?
 In theory, it is.
 But just because it's the biggest gift buying season of the year, doesn't mean it's the best sales season for your book.
 Discover tips for holiday book promotions.

 TikTok is a social media network that started in China, and merged in the former Music.ly.
 It's now making inroads into the U.S. Is it the next big thing in social media?
 And is it worth using for small business?

 “My friend has just finished her book.
-What should she do next to get a book deal from a publisher or self publish?”
+What should she do next to get a book deal from a publisher or self-publish?”
 Loaded question!
-Here's a post you can share (or use yourself!) about what comes next after you've written a book.
+Here's an article you can share (or use yourself!) about what comes next after you've written a book.

-In early 2013, I published a post titled, "Corporate Social Responsibility: Advantages to Your Business."
-While that dealt more with defining corporate social responsibility (CSR), this post discusses current challenges with the movement.
+In early 2013, I published an article titled, "Corporate Social Responsibility: Advantages to Your Business."
+While that dealt more with defining corporate social responsibility (CSR), this article discusses current challenges with the movement.

 Customer reviews aren’t the only reviews that can help give your book credibility and visibility.
 Editorial reviews can provide valuable insight about your book for potential readers.

 If you have low views on your blog, videos, or social media, does that mean your content is bad?
 How about if your have low sales for your books?
 You could say that the market has spoken!
 But let’s break down what might be happening before you say your market hates what you create.